West Scales Energy Park

 “We hope that all interested parties take this opportunity to share their feedback on these proposals and shape the project's future.”

-The exhibition materials are available to view in the projects document section of the site.
+The most recent exhibition materials are available to view in the projects document section of the site.

 The Devil's Porridge Museum, Annan Road, Eastriggs, DG12 6TF